 Students who skip classes or school will be subject to detention or suspension at the discretion of the administration.
 Students may not attend any school or PSB-sponsored event during the school day without permission of the school’s administration.
 Students attending these events without permission will be considered to be skipping school.

 Hats are not to be worn in school during school hours except when authorized by the administration.
 Students found to be wearing hats may have them confiscated for a period of time.

 Skateboards are not to be used on school property during the school day.
 If students bring skateboards to school, the skateboard is to be put immediately in their locker for the entire school day.
 Students in possession of a skateboard during the school day will have them confiscated for a period of time.

-MP3 players, I-Pods, cell phones, and other electronic devices are not permitted to be used in classroom areas of the school, in accordance with the ELSB policy regarding such devices.
+I-Pods, cell phones, and other electronic devices are not permitted to be used in classroom areas of the school, in accordance with the PSB policy regarding such devices.
 Respect for the individual rights and privacy of the students and staff is of utmost importance in our school.
 The staff and administration reserve the right to confiscate any and all devices from students who do not respect this policy.

 Students are not to engage in acts of physical affection that are considered to be unacceptable in a school setting.

 Throwing snowballs is a potentially dangerous activity.
 Students will be subject to disciplinary action if they engage in this behaviour.

 Repeated violations of the school’s general expectations previously identified or engaging in unacceptable behaviours as listed in the PSB’S Caring Places To Learn policy will result in disciplinary action.
 Parents will be held accountable to the same rules and expectations of our students.

 The PSB’S Caring Places to Learn Policy is a comprehensive policy designed to ensure that schools in the Public Schools Branch provide a healthy, safe, and supportive working and learning environment for every student and staff member.